curv3d/curv/docs/REPL.rst

   curv> x
   17

+.. _`definition`: language/Blocks.rst

 mutually recursive

-A **statement** is executed for its side effects, and may optionally print some results or output.
-There are four cases: assignments, debug actions,
+A `statement`_ is executed for its side effects, and may optionally print some results or output.
+There are three cases: actions, value generators and field generators.

+.. _`statement`: language/Statements.rst

+actions

+value generators

+field generators

 Special Variables
 -----------------